Heroic-Games-Launcher/known-fixes/README.md

+## Known Game Fixes

+This repo keeps track of known fixes for games (currently we are tracking only winetricks fixes) running with Heroic Games Launcher.

+Note that this information applies to using up to date versions of the different tools.
+Make sure to use the latest version of Heroic and Wine-GE-Proton.

+Keep in mind that some games may need extra fixes and not only winetricks (like Empire Earth 3 needs DXVK disabled) and that information is not yet mapped here.

 ## Collaborations

 1. Add a JSON file following the file name convention with the list of winetricks packages and the game title as the content